-Our medication-assisted treatment, evidence-based practice has helped thousands of people like you or your loved one get safely through the detoxification process and live long lives free from alcohol and drugs.
+Our medication-assisted treatment and evidence-based practice have helped thousands of people like you or your loved one get safely through the detoxification process and live long lives free from alcohol and drugs.
 Talk to us about medically assisted alcohol treatment, medically assisted opioid treatment, and other questions you have about drug rehab medication.

 More Information About Drug and Alcohol Withdrawal and Detox